mgogov/openpod/README.md

 ## Usage
 ```
-$ python openpod.py [-h] [--eval] [--chat] [--reindex]
+$ python openpod.py [-h] [--eval] [--chat] [--reindex] [--llm {openai-gpt-3.5-turbo,openai-gpt-4}]

+OpenPod command line interface.

 options:
   -h, --help            show this help message and exit
   --eval                Evaluate how well the LLM is answering the benchmark questions
   --chat                Chat with the podcast
   --reindex             Force reindexing of the podcast data
+  --llm {openai-gpt-3.5-turbo,openai-gpt-4}
+                        Specify the LLM to use
 ```

 ## Contributing